Rest and Recharge: A Self-Care Guide for Teachers

-While we all have our own favorite ways to unwind and reduce stress, it can also be helpful to explore new paths toward effective self-care.
+While we all have our own favorite ways to unwind and reduce stress, it also can be beneficial to explore new paths toward effective self-care.
 We’ve gathered some restful ideas for you to consider the next time you’re looking to relax and take time for yourself.

 1. Exploring Nature